COVID-19 Updates: Taking steps to return to normal.

 Optional forms are available to help you complete your application:

-Date of birth validation for you and your spouse/partner (if applicable) must be included with your application.
-Attach a photocopy of one of the following documents:
+Otherwise, date of birth validation for you and your spouse/partner (if applicable) must be provided.
+Upload or attach a photocopy of one of the following documents:

 You are encouraged to sign up for direct deposit.
 Attach a pre-printed cheque from your bank/financial institution with your: